Federal Military Memorial Cemetery: Design

 The award-winning artist and architect Sergey Vitalevich Goryaev served as artistic director of the project.
 According to the British newspaper The Daily Telegraph, the cemetery will be "a testament to extravagance, a piece of architectural monumentalism intended to reflect the glory of a resurgent Russia.
 Drawings show that the 132 acre site will feature obelisks, golden statues of figures from Russia's past and friezes of workers in heroic poses.
 The cemetery will be richly adorned, using red and grey granite together with bronze".
-Goryaev died on September 8, 2013, just months after the cemetery's completion.
+Goryaev died on 8 September 2013, just months after the cemetery's completion.

 In 2015, monuments were planned to be installed on the first five graves.
 It is assumed that all the gravestones on the cemetery will be maintained in a uniform style and correspond to the three categories of burials.
 The contractor should have been selected by the competition, the documentation for which was developed by the specialists of the cemetery.
 The first contest was to be held in September 2015, but was canceled.
 The Ministry of Defense appealed to the sculptors and pointed to the obvious shortcomings in the sketches of monuments described in the tender documentation.
 For example, it turned out that the bust of military commanders was cut off exactly on half of the epaulettes.
 Neither the developers of the documentation, nor their curators in the management of the perpetuation of memory, this fact apparently did not embarrass.
-Ended all the cancellation of the contest and a behind-the-scenes scandal, as a result of which several people from the cemetery administration were appointed guilty and fired.
+All cancellations of the contest were terminated, along with a behind-the-scenes scandal, resulting in several individuals from the cemetery administration being found guilty and subsequently fired.

 Unique in the Russian monumental architecture and art ensemble is divided into four zones: entrance, production, ritual and burial area (including columbarium).
 For the construction granite and marble were used.
 At the main entrance to the necropolis are large steles.
 The black cubes at the crossing symbolize the views of the Armed Forces in the Great Patriotic War: the ground forces, the navy, the air force and the rear of the Armed Forces.
 The main central Alley is two kilometers long, along it are all architectural objects.
 The functional part consists of four pavilions, including the underground memorial hall, a ritual store, a cafeteria and a public toilet.
 The bridge, constructed above the beam, symbolically linking life to death, continues with the Alley of Heroes.
 On it, tracing the history of Russia from antiquity to the present day, 24 bronze figures of soldiers are installed in the stylized form of six historical epochs: from Dmitry Donskoy's warriors to modern special forces soldiers.
 On the other side of the bridge there is a ritual zone, two mourning houses, decorated in a single Shchusev style.